Jerry Stiller, the Genius Who Played ‘Seinfeld’’s Frank Costanza, Has Died at 92

 Notable scenes like the one where Frank insisted during dinner that his wife retrieve one of her bras for George to examine before interviewing with a lingerie firm have become iconic to a generation of Seinfeld fans.

-Another toe-curling moment, saw Estelle walk in on Frank trying on a male brassier, which he and Kramer, played by Michael Richards, planned to sell as a Bro or Manssier to men suffering with “man boob” issues.
+Another iconic moment saw Estelle walk in on Frank trying on one of her bras as a prototype for the male brassier, which he and Kramer, played by Michael Richards, planned to sell as a Bro or Manssier to men suffering with “man boob” issues.
 It was one of the greatest physical comedy scenes of the modern era.

 Costanza’s character was a failed army chef whose disastrous experience causing food poisoning in the barracks was a common recurring theme in which he flashed back to vomiting troops or comically swiped away full plates of food from the Seinfeld regulars with hysterical finesse.